brentvollebregt/nitratine.net/posts/asymmetric-encryption-and-decryption-in-python/post.md

 The variable *public_key* will now have the public key.

 ## Encrypting
 Due to how asymmetric encryption algorithms like RSA work, encrypting with either one is fine, you just will need to use the other to decrypt.
-Applying a bit of logic to this can create some useful scenarios like [signining](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#signing) and [verification](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#verification).
-For this example I will assume that you keep both keys safe and don't release them since this example is only for local encryption (can be applied to wider though when keys are exchanged).
+Applying a bit of logic to this can create some useful scenarios like [signing](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#signing) and [verification](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#verification).
+For this example, I will assume that you keep both keys safe and don't release them since this example is only for local encryption (can be applied to wider though when keys are exchanged).

 This means you can use either key but I will demonstrate using the public key to encrypt, this will mean anyone with the private key can decrypt the message.